Seconds (1966 film): Plot

 Arthur Hamilton is a middle-aged banking executive in Scarsdale, New York, who, despite his professional success, remains profoundly unfulfilled.
 His love for his wife, Emily, has dwindled, and he seldom sees his only daughter, who has relocated to the West Coast and started a family.
 One day, Arthur receives an address placed into his hand by an unknown person who, somehow, knew his name.
 Later that day he receives a call from his childhood friend, Charlie, whom he believed to be dead.
 Though Arthur is initially disbelieving, Charlie claims it was he who approached him with the address and then recounts personal anecdotes that only he could know.
-Charlie informs him that he must go to the address provided; that it is imperative of him to do so because his life is empty of all motivation and choice.
+Charlie informs him that he must go to the address provided; that it is imperative for him to do so because his life is empty of all motivation and choice.

 After some contemplation, Arthur decides to take up Charlie's proposition, and travels to the address, which he finds to be an apparent meat-packing plant; there, he is given workman's clothing and headgear, then exits the facility by a different door and is seated inside a truck that takes him to another building.
 There he meets a woman who directs him to an office and provides him with tea.
 He finds that he has been drugged and tries to leave the complex.
 He wanders around and disappears into a large area filled with dark, empty hallways and finds himself in a vulnerable woman's bedroom and while trying to become intimate with her, in his intoxication, he seemingly sexually assaults her.
 After waking, Arthur is informed that the Company's service comes at a cost of $30,000 and is shown a film of the prior staged assault, ostensibly to make his decision easier.
 Although he recoils at the apparent use of blackmail, Arthur reluctantly accepts on his own terms, after considering the emptiness in his life.
 The associates inform Arthur that they will fake his death in a hotel fire using an anonymous cadaver, and Arthur proceeds to undergo multiple extensive procedures by Dr. Innes that transform not only his facial features, but his vocal cords, teeth, and even fingerprints.
-Once healed, he is conferred the identity of the younger "Antiochus 'Tony' Wilson", an established visual artist.
+Once healed, he is given the identity of the younger "Antiochus 'Tony' Wilson", an established visual artist.
 Arthur later discovers this identity has been taken from someone who recently died.